zkan/course-dbt/README_Week_4.md

 > value of dbt/analytics engineering to a decision maker at your organization?

-Instead of having ad-hoc 1k+ queries and no one knows what they are, we can gain values from the dbt to have a much better way of work with reuseable code that allows us to scale our data analytics.
+Instead of having ad-hoc 1k+ queries and no one knows what they are, we can gain values from the dbt to have a much better way of work with reusable code that allows us to scale our data analytics.

 Having an analytics engineering in the organization encourages software